So the following is obviously about the same thing as in this post - Compton and Nvidia not getting along. But - it's also a slight overview of urxvt.

 - tabs.
 Perl-extension thing.
 Has to be compiled in.

-# rxvt-unicode is not bad terminal at all.
-BUT, if using real Nvidia driver - it might not be worth the hassle.
-There are other terminals available - with less config-wrestling.
+# rxvt-unicode is not bad terminal.
+BUT, if using real Nvidia driver + Compton + too-new-xorg, it might not be worth the hassle.
+There are other terminals available - with no config-wrestling.

 # PS!
 Compton + more new Nvidia driver = more likely there are lag-problems...
 I just downgraded newest 340 to 331 in Crux - as 340 bloody lagged with everything.